GAO Yuan (高媛)

 Background

-GAO was born in Taiwan in 1962.
+GAO was born in Taiwan.
 Her family came from Tien Jin, China.
 GAO studied under Mr. Miki Jun in 1987 and received her MFA degree from Nihon University in Tokyo, Japan with a focus on Photography in 1989.
 She had extensive experience in commercial and fashion photography and completed advanced courses in photography at New York Film Academy in 1997.
 GAO was winner of Soho Photo Gallery Competition (New York) in 2004.
 Her work was exhibited in Aqua Art Miami, Asian Contemporary Art Fair (New York), AIPAD (New York), Palacio Consistorial de Cartagena (Spain), Shanghai Museum of Contemporary Art, and major fine art galleries, including Throckmorton (New York) and Gao Brothers Gallery (Beijing).

 GAO now works and lives in New York City and Beijing.